fncbook/fnc/chapter11/boundaries.md

 ```{index} Dirichlet boundary conditions
 ```

 In many specific problems, `extend` does more work than is truly necessary.
-Dirichlet boundary conditions, for instance, define $u_0$ and $u_m$ directly, and there is no need to solve a nonlinear system.
-[Exercise 6](#problem-boundaries-dirichlet) asks you to modify the code to take advantage of this case.
+Dirichlet boundary conditions, for instance, define $u_0$ and $u_m$ directly, and there is no need to solve a nonlinear system. @problem-boundaries-dirichlet asks you to modify the code to take advantage of this case.
 The price of solving a more general set of problems in {numref}`Function {number} <function-parabolic>` is some speed in such special cases.[^multidisp]

 [^multidisp]: An important advanced feature of Julia is *multiple dispatch*, which allows you to make multiple definitions of a function for different sequences and types of input arguments.
 Thus, addition to the original {numref}`Function {number} <function-parabolic>`, we could also define a modified version in which `g₁` and `g₂` are of numeric type for the Dirichlet case.
 The correct version would be chosen (dispatched) depending on how the boundary conditions were supplied by the caller, allowing us speed when possible and generality as a fallback.